-One of the reasons some sales teams refer to timeshare properties as vacation ownership is because it easily confuses them with vacation clubs.
+One of the reasons some sales teams refer to timeshare properties as vacation ownership is that it easily confuses them with vacation clubs.
 Doing so makes avid travelers and prospective owners feel like they're making a sound investment instead of throwing their money down the drain.

-Fractional ownership is a method in which several unrelated parties can share in and mitigate the risk of ownership of a high-value tangible asset, usually a jet, yacht, or piece of resort real estate like traditional timeshares.
+Fractional ownership is a method in which several unrelated parties can share and mitigate the risk of ownership of a high-value tangible asset, usually a jet, yacht, or piece of resort real estate like traditional timeshares.
 You're essentially sharing the time spent at your unit with other people who also get to use the same space at different times.
-Hence the name, timeshare.
+Hence the name timeshare.

 Fractional properties entail the following aspects: